AbdQaadir/kibalabs-assessment/README.md

 ### Clone this repository and cd into the project

-### `npm install`
+### Then run `npm install`

-This is to installs all the necessary dependencies for the project.
+This is to install all the required dependencies for the project.

 ### `npm start`